pmckay/K-Means-Segmentation-NOAA_Ice_Coverage/README.md

 # K-Means-Segmentation-NOAA_Ice_Coverage

 ###  YOLOv11 Ice Coverage K-Means Segmentation Model
 Understanding Arctic ice coverage is essential for understanding changing climate conditions and Arctic amplification.
-The Arctic Ocean occupies about 6 million square miles around Earth's North Pole but this region has lost about 73,000 km^2 of ice per year since 1979.
-To better understand this changing landscape and ice loss, I have developed an unsupervised clustering model utilizing _________  for high-performance image analysis and calculating ice coverage percentage.
+The Arctic Ocean occupies about 6 million square miles around Earth's North Pole, but this region has lost about 73,000 km^2 of ice per year since 1979.
+To better understand this changing landscape and ice loss, I have developed an unsupervised clustering model for high-performance image analysis and calculating ice coverage percentage.
 <br/>

-To improve generalization, the data augmentation technique CLAHE, was applied.
-The model was trained at a resolution of 1024×1024 with a single batch of 480 images on Google Colab's GPU.
+To improve generalization, the data augmentation technique, Contrast Limited Adaptive Histogram Equalization (CLAHE), was applied.
+I also used HSV Conversion to transform images from the red, green, and blue (RGB) color space to a hue, saturation, and value (HSV) color value, which is easier for this image processing task.
+I used slic from the skimage library to generate superpixels which divides the image into meaningful regions, which makes subsequent analysis, like clustering, more effective.
+This model was trained at a resolution of 1024×1024 with a single batch of 480 images on Google Colab's GPU.
 No annotations were done on this dataset because they were not needed to complete this model's objectives.
 <br/>

+For more background on K-Means segmentation, its use cases, and the code and image processing behind this model, please visit https://oceancv.org/book/ClusterSegmentation_Kmeans.html# created by Katie Bigham and Atticus Carter for the University of Washington's OCEAN 462C course Computer Vision Across the Marine Sciences.

  <br/>